-Securly takes a three-pronged approach in order to filter out inappropriate images.
+Securly takes a three-pronged approach to filter out inappropriate images.

 - SafeSearch- This enables the respective version of “SafeSearch” on Google, Bing, and Yahoo.

-- Creative Commons- This enables creative commons on Google, Bing, and Yahoo effectively taking advantage of copyrights to provide an additional layer of protection with respect to images.
+- Creative Commons - This enables Creative Commons on Google, Bing, and Yahoo to effectively take advantage of copyright to provide an additional layer of protection with respect to images.

 (Creative Commons is a non-profit organization that advocates for the legal sharing of digital content by filtering image searches on the browser once enabled.
 This multi-faceted tool works complementary to Google SafeSearch, providing additional criteria that further restrict inappropriate content.)

 To enable image Safe Search